-- Dentists – are generally required to take post-graduate training in order to provide Botox and dermal fillers.
+- Dentists – are generally required by their college to take post-graduate training prior to offering Botox and dermal fillers.
+Sometimes the dental colleges only approve the therapeutic applications of treatment.

 - Physicians – 92% of physicians performing botulinum toxin have no formal training in the field of botulinum toxin, nor guidelines laid out by their regulatory body.
 Physicians are not required to take any additional training in order to provide botulinum toxin or dermal fillers.

-- Nurses – are generally required to take post-graduate training, and often may provide Botox and dermal fillers under the care of a dentist or physician.
+- Nurses – are generally required to take post-graduate training, and often may provide Botox and dermal fillers under the care of a prescriber (ie: a dentist or physician).

 - Naturopaths – are generally required to take post-graduate training.

-- Other Health Care Professionals – hygienists, dental assistants, medical assistants, estheticians and other clinical staff are not able to provide treatment, however they are often able to assist and take the photography.
+- Other Health Care Professionals – hygienists, dental assistants, medical assistants, aestheticians and other clinical staff are not able to provide treatment, however they are often able to assist the injector.

 The new Canadian “Standard of Practice for Facial Aesthetics”